AfnanBq/learning/shopping/README.md

 * [Sources](#sources)

 ## Introduction
-Online shopping have became one of the modern business aspects, so get knowing your customers' desire would help you to improve your methods to encourage them purshasing.
-In this project I implemented a mchine learning project that predict if the customer intend to buy or no according to the customer's behaviours.
-The project is implemented by using nearest-neighbor classifier and measure the model performance through sensitivity and specificity values.
+Online shopping has become one of the modern business aspects, so get knowing your customers' desires would help you to improve your methods to encourage them to purchase.
+In this project, I implemented a machine learning project that predicts if the customer intends to buy or not according to the customer's behaviors.
+The project is implemented by using a nearest-neighbor classifier and measuring the model performance through sensitivity and specificity values.

 ## Results
 * Correct: 4047